ParisNeo/lollms-webui/README.md

 - Support for LM Studio as a backend
 - Support for Ollama as a backend
 - Support for vllm as a backend
+- Support for prompt Routing to various models depending on the complexity of the task

 ## Star History